-- Blood culture bottle(s)

-- Coagulation tube (Blue top, sodium citrate)

-- Serum tube with or without clot activator, with or without gel (i.e., Gold top tube)

-- Heparin tube (Green top)

-- EDTA tube (Lavender top)

-- Glycolytic inhibitor (Gray top, oxalate-fluoride tube)

-- Other additive tubes

-Note: Glass (no additive) serum tubes may be drawn before the coagulation tube.

-Note: When using a winged blood collection set with a coagulation tube as the first tube to be drawn, a discard tube must be drawn first to fill the blood collection tubing dead space.
-The discard tube must be a glass (no additive) or a coagulation tube.

-- 11. Mix the additive tubes immediately after collection by gentle inversion 8-10 times. - 12.
+- 1. Blood culture bottle(s) - 2.
+Coagulation tube (Blue top, sodium citrate) - 3.
+Serum tube with or without clot activator, with or without gel (i.e., Gold top tube) - 4.
+Heparin tube (Green top) - 5.
+EDTA tube (Lavender top) - 6.
+Glycolytic inhibitor (Gray top, oxalate-fluoride tube) - 7.
+Other additive tubes - 8.
+Special instructions for acceptable order of draw: - Glass (no additive) serum tubes may be drawn before the coagulation tube. - When using a winged blood collection set with a coagulation tube as the first tube to be drawn, a discard tube must be drawn first to fill the blood collection tubing dead space.
+The discard tube must be a glass (no additive) or a coagulation tube. - 11.
+Mix the additive tubes immediately after collection by gentle inversion 8-10 times. - 12.
 Place a gauze pad over the venipuncture site.
 Applying light pressure, remove the needle from the vein, and activate the safety mechanism. - 13.
 After applying mild pressure to the site, check that bleeding has ceased.
 Apply a bandage and instruct the patient to leave the bandage on for 15 minutes.

-Note: Pressure, applied with a gauze pad, must continue at the site as long as necessary to stop the bleeding.

-- 14. Dispose of needles, syringes, and disposable Vacutainer® holders in sharps container - 15.
+Note: Pressure, applied with a gauze pad, must continue at the site as long as necessary to stop the bleeding. - 14.
+Dispose of needles, syringes, and disposable Vacutainer® holders in sharps container. - 15.
 Hand label tubes or place ID labels on the tubes.
 Please refer to SPECIMEN LABELING, page 3.7, for more information.

-PROCEDURE FOR BLOOD CULTURE COLLECTION
+SUPPLIES AND PROCEDURE FOR BLOOD CULTURE COLLECTION